solidpixel/solidpixel.github.io/_posts/2022-04-22-astc_optimization.md

 ---------------------

 Caches matter.
 TLBs matter.
-If your algorithm churns your cache then your performance will take a massive hit - a L1 miss that hits in L2 takes ~20 cycles to resolve.
-If your algorithm churns your TLB and your cache then that can take 100+ cycles to resolve each page table walk and cache miss.
+If your algorithm churns your cache then your performance will take a massive hit.
+A L1 miss that hits in L2 takes ~20 cycles to resolve, and L2 miss may take 100 cycles ...

 There are a whole collection of techniques here, but there are three I've found most useful.

-The compressor uses a lot of procedurally generated tables for partitioning and weight grid decimation, and not every entry is useful (degenerate, duplicate, or just low-probability of being used).
-We often iterate through lists of these entries, and if this includes the "not useful" entries we pollute the cache for no reason.
-We now repack the data tables to put the most useful entries at the front, and the rarely used ones at the end.
+The compressor uses a lot of procedurally generated tables for partitioning and weight grid decimation information.
+Due to the way the ASTC header and partitioning schemes are encoded, many of the possible entries in the tables are not needed.
+Many entries are not useful (degenerate, duplicates, or disabled in the current compressor configuration).
+The original compressor stored things in encoding order, allowing direct indexing but requiring iteration through these unused values.

+The codec now repacks the data tables to tightly pack the active entries, ensuring we only iterate through the useful data.

-Splitting structures can also be a good technique; different parts of the codec need different bits of the partitioning or decimation information.
-If it's all interleaved in a single structure you effectively reduce the capacity of your hardware memory structures by pulling in the "other bits" you don't currently need because they happen to be nearby.
-Split structures into tightly packed temporally related streams, and reduce the amount of collateral damage on your caches.
+Splitting structures can also be a good technique.
+Different parts of the codec need different bits of the generated tables, and if it's all interleaved in a single structure you often pollute the cache pulling in bits you don't currently need.
+Splitting structures into tightly packed temporally-related streams helps to reduce the amount of collateral damage on your caches.

 The final change is type size reduction.
 Narrow types in memory = less cache pressure = more performance.
 The one gotcha I've hit with this is that the AVX2